iesahin/xvc/book/src/ref/xvc-file.md

-  hash      Get digest hash of files with the supported algorithms recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages
+  hash      Get digest hash of files with the supported algorithms recheck   Get files from cache by copy or *link carry-in  Carry (commit) changed files to cache copy      Copy from source to another location in the workspace list      List tracked and untracked elements in the workspace send      Send (push, upload) files to external storages bring     Bring (download, pull, fetch) files from external storages